- A24 Media: Africa's voice (A24 Media Productions, Nairobi, Kenya; Accra, Ghana; Johannesburg, South Africa)

 This is a commercial site for mostly Nigerian video films.

-- African Diaspora International Film Festival, November-December 2013, New York (ADIFF, New York)
+- African Diaspora International Film Festival (ADIFF, New York)

 - African Film Library (M-Net, Cape Town, South Africa)

 An online reference directory of African films, with synopsis, film excerpts, commentaries, and film-related news.
 "The library consists of award-winning works from more than 80 producers including Senegalese Ousmane Sembene and Djibril Mambety, Yousef Chahine from Egypt and Haile Gerima from Ethiopia."